The California Museum’s California Hall of Fame was established

 visitors to make their own mark on history.

-Fame exhibition will open on March 21, 2013 at The California
+Fame exhibition will open on October 2, 2014 at the Museum.

 Where is the California Hall of Fame located?